The P-Ratio: How Body-Fat Percentage Affects Muscle Growth & Fat Gain

 There’s a common rule of thumb that we should get lean before we bulk, and then stop bulking once we reach around 20% body fat.
 The idea is that as we get leaner, our insulin sensitivity improves, allowing us to make leaner muscle gains.
 And then as we bulk up, our body fat percentage gradually rises, our insulin sensitivity falls, and we begin to gain proportionally more fat.

-But there’s new evidence that calls this idea into question.
-Two researchers, Greg Nuckols, MA, and Eric Trexler, PhD, have been going through hypertrophy research to see which body-fat percentages tend to yield the leanest muscle growth.
-I spoke with them and they shared their early results and recommendations, which are already creating waves among the top experts.
+But new evidence calls this idea into question.
+Two researchers, Greg Nuckols, MA, and Eric Trexler, PhD, have been conducting hypertrophy research to see which body-fat percentages tend to yield the leanest muscle growth.
+I spoke with them, and they shared their early results and recommendations, which are already creating waves among the top experts.

 Introduction

-Greg Nuckols and Eric Trexler are the hypertrophy researchers who founded Monthly Applications in Strength Sport (MASS), along with Eric Helms, PhD, and Mike Zourdos, PhD.
-They specialize in reviewing muscle-building and strength research, and they’re known for making meta-analyses out of the data in the studies they review.
+Greg Nuckols and Eric Trexler are hypertrophy researchers who founded Monthly Applications in Strength Sport (MASS), along with Eric Helms, PhD, and Mike Zourdos, PhD.
+They specialize in reviewing muscle-building and strength research, and they’re known for conducting meta-analyses with the data in the studies they review.

 For example, they took all of the research on isolation lifts, many of which lacked the statistical power to find any benefit.
 But when added together, the benefit not only became statistically significant but also quite large, showing around 50% more muscle growth by adding in isolation lifts.